 Watch Local JRAC webinar #2-- Local JRAC: Establishment and Annual Report (12/15/2021)

 IC 33-38-9.5-4 requires that Local JRACs “Communicate with the advisory council in order to establish and implement best practices and to ensure consistent collection and reporting of data as requested by the advisory council” and “Prepare and submit an annual report to the advisory council not later than March 31 of each year.”
-The 2021 Local JRAC Data Collection Survey will serve as the initial data collection protocol and your annual report under the legislation and, as such, is due no later than March 31, 2022.
+The 2022 Local JRAC Annual Report is due no later than March 31, 2023.

-Reference survey questions in advance with the Local JRAC Data Collection Survey Preview.
+Reference survey questions in advance with the Local JRAC Annual Report Preview.